Who We Are

-In the past 28 years, it has served about 2.2 million people through 2,463 projects (by July 2020) ranging from safe and affordable drinking water supply to community-led total sanitation (CLTS), health and nutrition, menstrual hygiene management, 3R (recharge, retention, and re-use of groundwater and rainwater), climate change adaptation, and disaster response and rehabilitation.
+In the past 30 years, we have served around 2.18 million people through more than 2,600 projects ranging from safe and affordable drinking water supply to community-led total sanitation (CLTS), health and nutrition, menstrual hygiene management, 3R (recharge, retention, and re-use of ground- and rainwater), climate change adaptation, and disaster risk response and rehabilitation.

 NEWAH envisions a prosperous and healthy Nepal where every citizen is entitled an improved quality of life and is also able to access their right to improved and safe drinking water, sanitation, hygiene and health.